 The MCC Alumni Mentor Program

-Community is at the heart of MCC, so we’ve unveiled a mentor program exclusively for MCC Juniors, Seniors, and MA students that pairs students with MCC alumni from media, non profits, the entertainment industries, cultural institutions and more.
+Entering a career post-graduation can be daunting, but it doesn’t have to be.
+The MCC Mentor Program pairs MCC Seniors and MA students with MCC alumni from media, non profits, academia, the entertainment industries, cultural institutions and more.
 The goal?
-To share first-hand experience about what it’s like to apply your MCC degree to the real world—all over coffee, email, or FaceTime.
+To share first-hand experience about what it’s like to apply your MCC degree out in the world—all over coffee, email, or Zoom.

 How It Works

-- When you are paired with a mentor, you agree to adhere to the program guidelines.
+- When you are paired with a mentor, you agree to adhere to the Program Guidelines.

 - As we make clear in our Mentee Tips, your mentor's role is to provide support, answer questions, and help you navigate your own college to career transition; it is not your mentor’s responsibility to get you a job.
 Do not expect them to help place you at their company.